 I also read a lot.
 Reading books is a way for me to stop being my maniacally focused on business and explore other stuff.
 I’m heavy into sci-fi right now.
 I don’t have a particular agenda for reading and flip between fiction and non-fiction.
 It’s an interesting way to see other perspectives and other worlds.

-06. CULTURE - What creative media are front of mind for you right now?
+What creative media are front of mind for you right now?
 What’s one work you’d share from your reading list, Netflix queue, etc.?

 I recently read a book called the Ministry for the Future and a Japanese crime novel called Six Four.
 Invincible is an adults’ cartoon and it’s really well-done.
 It’s about a mixed raced teenager coming into his own as a junior superhero while still being a high school student.
 The movie that I inevitably recommend to everybody is called The Great Beauty, it’s the best movie of all time in my opinion.
 It’s directed by Paolo Sorrentino about this guy who wanders about Rome thinking existential thoughts.
 Contemplative, beautiful - it’s so captivating.
 Highly recommend it.

-07. FOUNDER SERIES - What do you think the next step is for Koa?
+What is the next step for Koa?

 The next step is to just share what we’ve built with way more people.
 Obviously we’re going to continue to improve with new products and stuff, but we’re at that point now where we’ve demonstrated through a lot of happy customers that we’re building something of value to people, which is totally not clear when you’re first starting a business.